jcrist/jcrist.github.io-source/content/dask_learn_part_1.md

   the library, which I don't like.
 On the other hand, it does mean that this version of `GridSearchCV` could be a drop-in for the sckit-learn one.

-- This approach is nice, but is really only beneficial when there's duplicate work to be avoided, and that duplicate work is expensive.
+- The approach presented here is nice, but is really *only beneficial when there's duplicate work to be avoided, and that duplicate work is expensive*.
   Repeating the above with only a single estimator (instead of a pipeline) results in identical (or slightly worse) performance than joblib.
 Similarly, if the repeated steps are cheap the difference in performance is much smaller (try the above using [SelectKBest](http://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.SelectKBest.html) instead of `PCA`).

 - The ability to swap easily from local to distributed execution is nice, but [distributed also contains a joblib frontend](http://distributed.readthedocs.io/en/latest/joblib.html) that can